Battle of Gerberoy: Results

 Despite the victory, the French were unable to exploit their success and strengthen their position in Gerberoy area.
 The city was besieged again by the English in the wake of the French victory and was captured by the English in 1437.
 The French succeeded in recapturing the city in 1449.
 In 1451 when all of Normandy was back under French control, the city of Gerberoy lost its role as a strategic frontier post.

 The victory of 9 May 1435 does not appear, in spite of its remarkable results, as one of the decisive French victories of the Hundred Years' War.
-But it illustrates well how developed the French the military situation was after the victories of Joan of Arc.
+But it illustrates well how developed the French the military situation was after the victories of Joan of Arc, and her subsequent death.